bseltz-cohesity/scripts/powershell/restoreSQL/README.md

 ## Parameters

+### Basic Parameters

 * -vip: Cohesity Cluster to connect to
 * -username: Cohesity username
 * -domain: Active Directory domain of user (defaults to local)
 * -sourceServer: Server name where the database was backed up
 * -sourceDB: Original database name
+* -mdfFolder: Location to place the primary data file (e.g. C:\SQLData)

+### Optional Parameters

 * -targetServer: Server name to restore to (defaults to same as sourceServer)
 * -targetDB: New database name (defaults to same as sourceDB)
 * -targetInstance: Instance name to restore to (defaults to MSSQLSERVER)
-* -overwrite: Overwrites an existing database (default is no overwrite)
-* -mdfFolder: Location to place the primary data file (e.g. C:\SQLData)
 * -ldfFolder: Location to place the log files (defaults to same as mdfFolder)
 * -ndfFolder: Location to place the secondary files (defaults to same as ndfFolder)
 * -ndfFolders: Locations to place various ndf files (see below)
 * -logTime: Point in time to replay the logs to during the restore (e.g. '2019-04-10 22:31:05')
 * -wait: Wait for the restore to complete and report end status (e.g. kSuccess)

-Note: if you want to restore multiple ndf files to separate locations, use the following parameter:
+* -overwrite: Overwrites an existing database (default is no overwrite)

+## Overwrite Warning

+Including the -overwrite parameter will overwrite an existing database.
+Use this parameter with extreme caution.

+## Multiple Folders for Secondary NDF Files

 ```powershell
 -ndfFolders @{'*1.ndf'='E:\sqlrestore\ndf1'; '*2.ndf'='E:\sqlrestore\ndf2'}
 ```

+## Point in Time Recovery

-If you want to replay logs to a point in time, use this parameter:
+If you want to replay logs to a point in time, use the -logTime parameter and specify a date and time in military format like so:

 ```powershell
 -logTime '2019-01-20 23:47:02'